Monadical-SAS/reflector/README.md

 ## Contribution Guidelines

 All new contributions should be made in a separate branch.
-Before any code is merged into `master`, it requires a code review by Andreas.
+Before any code is merged into `master`, it requires a code review.